HeinrichG-V12/M70_rusEFI/hardware/trigger_settings.md

 # Proteus trigger settings #

+- Trigger Pattern
   - Wheel type: 60/2 (60 teeth, 2 missing teeth)
-- 1 tooth = 6°
+  - What kind of engine: Four Stroke
+  - Skipped wheel location: On crankshaft
+  - use only rising edge: true
-- Trigger angle: 84° (means: if the first cylinder is on TDC, the distance between *sensor* and the *reference mark* is 84° or 14 teeth)
+  - Trigger angle advance (deg btdc): 84° (means: if the first cylinder is on TDC, the distance between *sensor* and the *reference mark* is 84° or 14 teeth)

+- Trigger input
+  - Crank Sensor (Primary channel): VR1
+  - Invert Primary: false

 ![alt text](./pictures/trigger_settings.jpg "Trigger settings")